 3. Start with positive self-talk in one area

 If you've ever tried to implement a new habit, you know that change is hard.
 And trying to change too many things at once, no matter how ambitious you may be, is usually a recipe for failure.
-Instead of attempting a complete makeover of your self-talk at once, Goodman suggests focusing on just one area of your life at a time in which you'd like to improve your self-talk, such as self-love, health and wellness, or confidence.
+It may feel like at first you're not able to remove negative energy, so instead of attempting a complete makeover of your self-talk at once, Goodman suggests focusing on just one area of your life at a time in which you'd like to improve your self-talk, such as self-love, health and wellness, or confidence.

 Start with the area where you tend to be the hardest on yourself, then think about how you would rather feel about that area and come up with positive statements around those intentions.
 Remember to make it feel realistic and authentic so you can get your energy and mindset behind it.
 Like most healthy habits, positive self-talk builds momentum.
 So, Goodman says, once you're on a roll with positive self-talk in one area, it'll be a lot easier to integrate it in other areas.